 We noticed that many people were using guides, but you really don’t need to.
 The boardwalk walks are all clearly signposted, and all the information signs are written in both Spanish and English.

-Walking around El Calafate Town
+Walking around El Calafate, Argentina

 The town has a nice relaxed vibe to it.
 Most of the shops, bars, cafes, and restaurants are along route 11.
 It’s a nice mix of touristy and locals.
 With a couple of hours spare, it’s a pleasant place to stroll around.